Introduction to Matplotlib using Python for Beginners

 #draw random samples from random distributions. x = np.random.normal(170, 10, 250) #plot histograms plt.hist(x) plt.show()

-Mainly barplot is used to show the relationship between the numeric and categoric values.
-In a bar chart, we have one axis representing a particular category of the columns and another axis representing the values or count of the specific category.
+Mainly, the barplot shows the relationship between the numeric and categoric values.
+In a bar chart, we have one axis representing a particular category of the columns and another axis representing the values or counts of the specific category.
 Barcharts are plotted both vertically and horizontally and are plotted using the following line of code:

 x: representing the coordinates of the x-axis